 2. How to recognize microaggressions?

 Is interrupting a woman in the middle of her report alright?
-Is it okay to assume a coworker’s orientation because they dress a certain way?
+Is it okay to assume a coworker’s sexual orientation because they dress a certain way?
 Intentional or not, knowing how to stand up or mediate between these remarks is necessary for creating a safe workplace.

 3. Normalizing bystander intervention.